pypeit/PypeIt/doc/codeconduct.rst

      will be treated with the strictest confidence) or talking privately with the person.

-This code of conduct applies to all community situations online and offline, including mailing lists, forums, social media, conferences, meetings, associated social events, and one-to-one interactions.
+This code of conduct applies to all PypeIt community situations online and offline, including mailing lists, forums, social media, conferences, meetings, associated social events, and one-to-one interactions.